kriber82/AdventOfCraft2024/exercise/kotlin/day23/thoughts.md

     - criteria: power and/or powerPullLimit

 ## Trying to make sleigh fly with quick fixes
 - 2/4 tests failing
 - App:
   - interesting... allows 1 ascend before resting... -> what's the difference between test & prod?
     - check for sick reindeer in checkMagicPower =>
   - now
     - available energy correctly shows 33 initially and doesn't ascend
     - after resting, ascending works. check reason:
       - hunch: the sick reindeer seem to provide energy after resting => seemingly not
       - is controller control magic power accumulated? => that's probably what "allows multiple actions meant"
     - after fully spending, magicPower still returns values > 0
       - add check for needsRest

+## Adding automated amplifier distribution

+- interesting about manual map for distributing amplifiers
+  - was a helpful crook to get santa flying
+  - made code worse, if anything
+  - was simple to test
+- automated amp distribution:
+  - made manual map obsolete
+  - needed preparatory refactoring to be testable
+  - adds more stability to the overall system, by allowing to account for further sick reindeer

 ## TODOs